codewinsdotcom/PostgresClientKit/README.md

 - **Swift 5 or later**  (PostgresClientKit uses Swift 5 language features)
 - **`libssl-dev`** (only required on Linux, and only for SSL/TLS connections)

+PostgresClientKit has been tested against Postgres versions 10 and 11.

 ## Building

 ```